rotundasoftware/cartero/README.md

 ### Application level transforms

-You can apply transforms to all packages within your `views` directory using the `-t` command line argument (or the `appTransforms` option).
-Packages inside a `node_modules` folder located inside of your views directory are not effected.
-(You can apply your application transforms to additional directories using the `transformDir` command line argument, for example, to a `node_modules` directory that contains application specific packages.)
+You can apply transforms to all your parcels (i.e. all packages in your `parcelsDir`) using the `-t` command line argument.
+(The transforms will not be applied to packages on which your parcels depend, but you can apply your application transforms to additional directories using the `transformDir` command line argument.)

 ```
 $ cartero views static/assets -t "sass-css-stream"